Settlement damages recovered by Geldards following still birth

 Medical Negligence Associate Rachel Kirby has recovered damages of £38,000 on behalf of a client who received substandard care at Doncaster Royal Infirmary in 2020 which led to a stillborn baby.

-The Trust admitted there were failings within the management of the pregnancy namely that the patient had attended on a minimum of three separate occasions with complaints of reduced foetal movement.
+The Trust admitted there were failings within the management of the pregnancy namely that the patient had attended on a minimum of three separate occasions with complaints of reduced fetal movement.

 An induction of labour was arranged but crucially cancelled as our client was not considered high priority.